-There’s a wide number of ways to assess what is ‘green’ and ‘sustainable’.
+There’s a number of ways to assess what is ‘green’ and ‘sustainable’.

-Pollution is one aspect of both, but there’s also other factors such as the type of energy used, how many vehicles are used and what types of vehicles they are, the planning of the city, how the buildings are designed, and more.
+Pollution is one way, but there’s also other factors such as the type of energy used, how many vehicles are used and what types of vehicles they are, the planning of the city, how the buildings are designed, and more.

 In this guide, we look at various cities that might rate well when it comes to different green and sustainability measures.

 Summary – Greenest & Most Sustainable Cities In The World